danielcorocaescu/TGPSI1622P_DanielCorocaescu_2222120/README.md

 # TGPSI1622P_DanielCorocaescu_2222120
 CashControl

-Table of Contents
-Description
-Technologies
-How To Use
-Implementation
-Development Timeline
-Technical Aspects
-References
-License
-Author Info
-Description
 CashControl is a personal financial management application designed to help users record, view, edit, and delete incomes and expenses.
 The application is built using C# and Windows Forms, with a backend database managed by SQL Server (SSMS).
 The primary language of the application is English.

 Technologies